kerilp/weather-dashboard-exercise/README.md

 # Weather Dashboard

-## Homework 06: Weather Dashboard

-Create a weather dashboard that allows user to search by city and displays the current weather and 5 day forecast for that city.
+A weather dashboard that allows the user to search for a city by name and displays relevant weather information, including the current weather, a five day forecast, and a user search history.

 ## Links